albar965/littlenavmap-manual/src/en/MENUS.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Deselect all entries in the flight plan table, all search result tables and remove all highlight marks from the map.
+Deselect all entries in the flight plan table, all search result tables and removes all highlight marks from the map.
+Also clears the procedure preview enabled with :ref:`preview-all-procs` in the window :doc:`SEARCHPROCS`.

 Use this to get a clean view of the map while flying.

 .. _remove-range-rings: